judka-uriel/uriel-book/uriel_en.md

 computers can replace rabbis.

-Ideally, posekim and ordinary rabbis must engage the soul in order to render truly wise decisions grounded in mercy — one must not forget that the sefirah of Chokhmah is located directly above the sefirah of Chesed.
+Ideally, posekim and ordinary rabbis must engage the soul in order to render truly wise decisions grounded in mercy — we must not forget that the sefirah of Chokhmah is located directly above the sefirah of Chesed.
 But in practice, the problem is that rabbis often resemble soulless computers — for the most part, Orthodox rabbis manipulate texts based on the Talmud